Zaid-Ajaj/Fable.Remoting/documentation/src/request-context.md

 # Accessing Request Context

-Sometimes you might need to read data from the incoming request, Maybe to validate a request header or to do some kind of logging.
-In This section, we will demonstrate the techniques of building an implementation from protocol specs that has both per-request and static dependencies where the following holds:
+Sometimes you might need to read data from the incoming request.
+Maybe to validate a request header or to do some kind of logging.
+In this section, we will demonstrate the techniques of building an implementation from protocol specs that has both per-request and static dependencies where the following holds:

  - No change of the protocol specification is required
  - The implementation of the protocol specification is fully unit-testable without involving the Http pipeline

-For the following example, assume that we will be needing the values of the headers as key-value pair (i.e. of type `Map<string, string>`) this will our per-request dependency, as a static dependency we will be needing a database that our implementation can call to get the actual album data.
+For the following example, assume that we will be needing the values of the headers as key-value pairs (i.e. of type `Map<string, string>`), this will be our per-request dependency, as a static dependency we will be needing a database that our implementation can call to get the actual album data.

 ```fs
 type IMusicDb =